satyakresna/genshin/README.md

 # genshin

-Collection of personal recommendation about Genshin Impact game
+Personal recommendation and tips about Genshin Impact game